 - Increased metabolism: Your body needs more energy to support your baby, thus resulting in an increased rate of metabolism.
-This, in turn, activates your sweat glands and as a result, you will sweat more.
+This, in turn, is believed to activate your sweat glands, and as a result, you might sweat more.

-- Hyperthyroidism: If you have hyperthyroidism during pregnancy, you might experience excessive sweating anytime throughout the day and night.
-The condition could extend after the delivery as well (3).
+- Hyperthyroidism: If you have hyperthyroidism during pregnancy, you might experience excessive sweating anytime during the day and night (3).
+The condition could continue postpartum as well.

 - Medications: Taking certain medicines such as acetaminophen or aspirin to reduce glucose level or fever, or antipyretics and antihypertensives could result in excessive sweating (5).

-- Increased blood flow: Blood flow to the skin increases during pregnancy, which makes your body warmer and results in increased sweating (6).
+- Increased blood flow: Blood flow to the skin increases during pregnancy, which makes your body warmer, and could result in increased sweating (6).

 - Infections: A urinary tract infection during pregnancy may cause sweating too (7).

 - High levels of progesterone: During pregnancy, the levels of the hormone progesterone go up.
-This increases body temperature, which results in sweating (8).
+This may increase body temperature, which might result in sweating (8).

 - Others: Eating spicy food or consuming caffeinated beverages, exhausting your body with too many physical activities, or intense exercise could be some other reasons for sweating more during pregnancy.

-Irrespective of the cause of sweating, it is possible to manage it and avoid the discomfort.
+Irrespective of the cause of sweating, there are a few ways that could help manage it and avoid the discomfort.

 How To Deal With Excessive Sweating In Pregnancy?

-While you cannot entirely avoid sweating during pregnancy, you can follow some simple tips to reduce the severity and discomfort.
+While you cannot entirely avoid sweating during pregnancy, you could follow some simple tips to reduce the severity and discomfort.

 - Bring in some changes in your food: Avoid spicy food and hot drinks that might increase your body temperature.
 Increase the consumption of water and fluids to stay hydrated and beat the heat.

-- Notice changes: Most of the times, hormonal imbalance causes sweating during pregnancy.
+- Notice changes: Most of the time, hormonal imbalance causes sweating during pregnancy.
 Keep noticing the changes in your body, and let your doctor know about them.
 They might suggest dietary changes.

-- Others: You can also use talc-free powder if you are sweating excessively.
+- Others: You could also use talc-free powder if you are sweating excessively.
 This might not reduce sweating but could absorb the excess moisture.

-These tips could help you reduce sweating during pregnancy.
+These tips could help you manage sweating during pregnancy.
 However, the condition may not end right away.
 It might continue after the delivery as well.
-Nevertheless, they tend to go away with time.
+Nevertheless, it tends to go away with time.

-Although it is not a harmful condition, sweating could become a major discomfort and would need medical intervention.
+Although it is not a harmful condition, sweating could become a major discomfort and would need medical intervention in some cases.